 Around 1858, a half-French Canadian, half-Indian trapper named Jules Beni established a small trading post and saloon along the Upper Crossing.
 It was located on the south side of the Platte River between the present towns of Ovid and Julesburg.

-Before building his trading post, Beni had been active in trading with the Indians.
+Before building his trading post, Beni had been actively trading with the Indians.
 However, with the nearby California–Oregon Trail filled with emigrants headed west, he found it more profitable to trade with the travelers.

 In the summer of 1859, the struggling Jones & Russell Stagecoach Line chose Julesburg to be the site where its two westbound lines would diverge – one to Denver, Colorado, and the other to Salt Lake City, Utah.
 When the stagecoach line came through, “Old Jules” Beni seemed the logical choice to manage the company’s station there.
 Later that year, Jones & Russell’s business failed and was reorganized as the Central Overland, California & Pike’s Peak Express Company.
 The stage company ran tri-weekly coaches to and from Denver carrying passengers, gold, and other express items.